AideenM12/Childs-Play-English-MS2/TESTING.md

 <img src="documentation/doc-images/user6.jpg" width="150" height="350">

-   - All vocabulary has been selected based on the vocabulary covered in children's beginner English exams and is often the same vocabulary they encounter in the school enviroment both in their native language and in English.
+   - All vocabulary has been selected based on the vocabulary covered in children's beginner English exams and is often the same vocabulary they encounter in a school enviroment both in their native language and in English.
+Testing was done to ensure the site vocabulary aligned with the vocabulary suitable for beginner English younger learners.